mberkom/meal-planner/README.md

 ## Contributing
 1. Fork the repo
 2. Make your changes, submit pull request **including screenshots**.
 Use OSX's built in screenshot feature or [Skitch](http://evernote.com/skitch).
+3. If you want attribution, include an update to the CHANGELOG.md file.
+The project uses [Semantic Versioning](http://semver.org).

+If you update the changelog, your update should look like this:

+> ## Version X.X.X
+> 2013/03/22
+>
+> * @yourgithubhandle: {describe the change you made.}

+You should also update the `package.json` to match the new version number.
+Continuous integration is set up, so your pull request will be pushed live after it is approved automatically, which makes some of these steps necessary.